Seed: Development

-Angiosperm seeds are "enclosed seeds", produced in a hard or fleshy structure called a fruit that encloses them for protection.
+Angiosperm (i.e., flowering plant) seeds are "enclosed seeds", produced in a hard or fleshy structure called a fruit that encloses them for protection.
 Some fruits have layers of both hard and fleshy material.
 In gymnosperms, no special structure develops to enclose the seeds, which begin their development "naked" on the bracts of cones.
 However, the seeds do become covered by the cone scales as they develop in some species of conifer.

-Angiosperm (flowering plants) seeds consist of three genetically distinct constituents: (1) the embryo formed from the zygote, (2) the endosperm, which is normally triploid, (3) the seed coat from tissue derived from the maternal tissue of the ovule.
+Angiosperm seeds consist of three genetically distinct constituents: (1) the embryo formed from the zygote, (2) the endosperm, which is normally triploid, (3) the seed coat from tissue derived from the maternal tissue of the ovule.
 In angiosperms, the process of seed development begins with double fertilization, which involves the fusion of two male gametes with the egg cell and the central cell to form the primary endosperm and the zygote.
 Right after fertilization, the zygote is mostly inactive, but the primary endosperm divides rapidly to form the endosperm tissue.
 This tissue becomes the food the young plant will consume until the roots have developed after germination.